LorenzoCorbella74/my-front-end-framework/README.md

 ## FEATURES
 - [x] Components, nested components and multiple istances of the same component
 - [x] Components API similar to [Vue.js](https://vuejs.org) with the reactive data model proxied from the```data```property and```Computed properties```
-- [x] Component hooks: onInit, onPropsChange
+- [x] Component hooks: onInit, onPropsChange (with check between the change of the data of the parent and the requested property from the child)
 - [x] Two way data binding and data reactivity on primitives, objects and arrays
 - [x] wrapper of the [fetch API](https://github.com/github/fetch) for HTTP requests
 - [x] Client side routing system based on [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), routes with parameters,